fedoranimus/todoist-api/source/includes/_projects.md

 -------- | -----------
-color | The color of the project (a number between `0` and `11`, or between `0` and `21` for premium users). indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | The order of the new project.
+color | The color of the project (a number between `0` and `11`, or between `0` and `21` for premium users). indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | Project's order in the project list (a number, where a smaller value should be located in the top).

 ## Update a project